 05/11/2019 @ 6:45 pm - 8:30 pm

-This panel discussion focuses on a theme which both has great contemporary relevance in our own day as we begin to discuss mental health issues with a new openness and on which the Georgian Papers shed important new light as it makes available in many cases for the first time papers relating to George III’s […]
+This panel discussion focused on a theme which both has great contemporary relevance in our own day as we begin to discuss mental health issues with a new openness.
+It is also one on which the Georgian Papers Programme sheds important new light as it makes available in many cases for the first time papers […]

 American Patriots in England: the 2019 Mount Vernon Lecture: Zara Anishanslin (Univ. of Delaware, USA)

 Lecture Theatre 1, Bush House South Wing, King’s College London Who do we think of when we think of ‘American patriots’ during the American War for Independence?
 What do we envision them doing to further their political cause?
 Where do we visualize them doing it?
 Chances are, most people picture an American white man […]

 Public Lecture: The Georgian Papers - the Royal Archives and Royal Library relating to the Georgian period, 1714-1837

 10/06/2019 @ 8:00 pm - 9:30 pm